saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

    ![The download bar is displayed in Internet Explorer, and Open folder is highlighted.](media/ie-download-open-folder.png "Internet Explorer")

-7. Once it is download, extract the ZIP file to `C:\hands-on-lab`.
+7. Once it is downloaded, extract the ZIP file to `C:\hands-on-lab`.

    ![In the Extract Compressed Zip File dialog, C:\hands-on-lab is entered into the destination field.](media/extract-compressed-zip.png "Extract Compressed Zip")